docker/docs/content/subscription/details.md

 ![Docker Core subscription diagram](images/subscription-diagram.webp)

-Docker Scout is included for 3 repositories.
+3 Docker Scout-enabled repositories for advanced remote image analysis.
 You can purchase a Docker Scout subscription to enable more repositories.
 See [Docker Scout subscriptions and features](./scout-details.md).

-Docker Build Cloud Starter is also included.
+Docker Build Cloud minutes are also included.
 For more information, see [Docker Build Cloud subscriptions and features](./build-details.md).

 Docker maintains a [public roadmap](https://github.com/docker/roadmap) so subscribers can see what new features are in development, as well as request new capabilities.